SalishSeaCast/docs/work_env/python3_conda_environment.rst

 .. _netcdf4-python: http://netcdf4-python.googlecode.com/svn/trunk/docs/netCDF4-module.html

-Now you have set-up your python 3 environment.
+Now you have set-up your Python 3 environment.
 To start it in a new terminal

 .. code-block:: bash

    source activate mypython3

 When you are using that environment your prompt will change and will include (mypython3).
-To return to using your "base" environment you can de-activate the cond environment with:
+To return to using your "base" environment you can de-activate the conda environment with:

 .. code-block:: bash